Introducing Visitor Feedback: Hear From Every Person Who Scans

 A university's wayfinding team placed a marker labeled "Chemistry Building" at what turned out to be the Biochemistry department's entrance.
 Students ended up at the wrong door for two semesters before the label was ever questioned.

-After feedback went live, the ops team got eight thumbs-down votes on that marker in the first week — and three issue reports explicitly saying "this is not chemistry, it is biochem."
-One edit, name corrected, feedback trend turned around within days.
+After feedback went live, the ops team got five issue reports on that marker in the first week — all in different words but all saying the same thing: "this is not chemistry, it is biochem."
+One edit, name corrected, no more reports.

 Aggregate signal is what catches these cases.
-Individual complaints get dismissed as user error; eight negative votes on one marker is impossible to ignore.
+A single complaint gets dismissed as user error; five separate reports with the same root cause are impossible to ignore.

 Turning feedback on or off

 Feedback is on by default.
-If you would rather not collect it — perhaps because your legal or privacy team wants to review first, or because your venue uses a different feedback channel — you can turn it off in Settings → Map behaviour.
-The toggle is "Enable visitor feedback."
+If you would rather not collect it — perhaps because your legal or privacy team wants to review first, or because your venue uses a different feedback channel — you can turn it off with a single toggle in your map behaviour settings.

-When disabled, the scan page simply does not show the prompt.
-No UI surface, no API endpoint.
-When re-enabled, it comes back instantly — no redeployment, no QR code reprinting.
+When disabled, the scan page simply does not show the "Report issue" link.
+When re-enabled, it comes back instantly — no need to reprint QR codes or hand anything out again.

 The inbox itself is available on Professional and Scale plans.
-Submission on the scan page works on every plan that has the feature enabled in settings — so even Starter plans can gather feedback today and upgrade for the inbox when signal justifies it.
+Submitting feedback works on every plan that has the feature switched on — so even Starter plans can gather issue reports today and upgrade for the inbox when the signal justifies it.

 Three feedback-driven habits